DAR-Innovations/kaiteki/backend/src/main/java/org/kaiteki/kaizen/api/README.md

    - **Response:**
      ```json
      {
-       "response": "Generated response based on the input prompt."
+       "result": "Generated response based on the input prompt."
      }
      ```

 2. **Summarize API:**
-   - **Endpoint:** `/api/v1/summarize`
+   - **Endpoint:** `/api/v1/text/summarize`
    - **Method:** POST
    - **Description:** Summarize a given block of text.
    - **Request Body:**
      ```json
      {
-       "text": "The text you want to summarize."
+       "prompt": "The text you want to summarize."
      }
      ```
    - **Response:**
      ```json
      {
-       "summarized_text": "Summarized version of the input text."
+       "result": "Summarized version of the input text."
      }
      ```

 3. **Extract Keywords API:**
-   - **Endpoint:** `/api/v1/extract`
+   - **Endpoint:** `/api/v1/text/extract`
    - **Method:** POST
    - **Description:** Extract main keywords from a given text.
    - **Request Body:**
      ```json
      {
-       "text": "The text from which you want to extract keywords."
+       "prompt": "The text from which you want to extract keywords."
      }
      ```
    - **Response:**
      ```json
      {
-       "summarized_text": "Extracted keywords from the input text."
+       "result": "Extracted keywords from the input text."
      }
      ```

 4. **Paraphrase API:**
-   - **Endpoint:** `/api/v1/paraphrase`
+   - **Endpoint:** `/api/v1/text/paraphrase`
    - **Method:** POST
    - **Description:** Paraphrase a given block of text.
    - **Request Body:**
      ```json
      {
-       "text": "The text you want to paraphrase."
+       "prompt": "The text you want to paraphrase."
      }
      ```
    - **Response:**
      ```json
      {
-       "summarized_text": "Paraphrased version of the input text."
+       "result": "Paraphrased version of the input text."
      }
      ```